Your baby will get sticky. As a parent, you will soon begin to stop asking why or how and focus solely on getting your child clean.

 The method is simple.
 If your child is misbehaving and leaping all over the tub, then no toys are added to the bath.

 Teach your child that bath toys will only be added when seated and ready for a safe bath playtime.

 It may take a few tries but stay firm.
 Your child will quickly associate bath safety with a fun bath time.

-Unfortunately, as bath time safety supervisor, the most comfortable position is kneeling by the bath tub.
-Bending over the bath will very quickly leave you worth a sore back.
+Unfortunately, as a bath time safety supervisor, the most comfortable position is kneeling by the bathtub.
+Bending over the bath will very quickly leave you with a sore back.